 Have you ever forgotten the name of someone you know?
 It happens to all of us at times, but what if you frequently find that you have trouble finding the right word or you forget to pay your bills or get lost easily?
-Your kids will tell say you had a “brain fart” or “senior moment” but honestly, it’s nothing to kid about.
-Cooking, house work and daily self care skills start to decline.
+Your kids will say you had a “brain fart” or “senior moment” but honestly, it’s nothing to kid about.
+Cooking, housework, and daily self-care skills start to decline.
 Next comes the conversation about senior living facilities, but wait, you are too young for that!
 What’s going on?

 Don’t be hard on yourself, keep in mind we live in an information stimulation age.
 Watch the news for an hour, you’ll be so wired from all the sad stories ticking by, you will notice the silence as soon as you shut off the TV.
 Devices?
 Mmm, love ‘em and hate ‘em.
 All these tweets, posts, emails and mental chatter allow for virtually no space between your own thoughts.

 Brain issues aren’t limited to adults.
-In children, inability to focus quickly gets diagnosed as ADHD.
+In children, the inability to focus quickly gets diagnosed as ADHD.
 In comes Adderall.
 It’s easy to blame sugar, or the parents, or too much screen time, but I don’t.
 The fact is, healthy cognition cannot occur unless you have the nutrients to feed each and every brain cell, and the cell membrane.
 As a population, we don’t do that very well.
 Magnesium is known to help both memory and attention, as well as depression and anxiety.
 Magnesium loves your brain and vice versa.

 Did you know over 200 popular medications block magnesium, contributing to deficiencies?
 The primary offenders are antacids, acid blockers, hormonal contraception and diuretics.
 Supplementing helps, however, most forms of magnesium are hard on the stomach, or they cause diarrhea.
 Magnesium oxide is probably the worst form to take in my opinion, yet it is sold nationwide.
 You should be picky because many forms of magnesium don’t even penetrate your brain where you need it most.